Stop Swaddling Your Baby? Answering the Controversial Question

 When your baby is in the hospital, your nurse hands her to you neatly swaddled, peaceful, and rested baby.
 Many parents take a class before their baby is born to learn how to properly care for baby, and the majority of these classes teach proper swaddling technique.
 That may be about to change with some new research and opinion that has come to light.
+Should you stop swaddling?
+Find out:

 An article in The Globe and Mail states, “Several studies have linked swaddling to a higher risk of respiratory infections and, if done improperly, hip dysplasia.
 Swaddled babies may overheat, especially if their heads are partially covered, which can cause hyperthermia and even death.
 There is ongoing debate over whether swaddling prevents infants from waking easily, hinders weight gain or, most troubling, increases the chance of SIDS.”